Allow me to paint a familiar picture…

 You can’t rush art.

 Cramming does not work.
 Let me repeat: cramming does not work.
-You may be able to swing an average grade if you know exactly what material you need to jam into your brain for the exam, but in most cases this is not an effective tactic.
+You may be able to swing an average grade if you know exactly what material you need to jam into your brain for the exam, but in most cases, this is not an effective tactic.
 What we suggest instead is to study in numerous small bursts over a period of time.
 Easier said than done, right?
-Realistically, none of us have time to study for hours every single night, but I think we can all spare 20 minutes to an hour each day to review material.
+Realistically, none of us has time to study for hours every single night, but I think we can all spare 20 minutes to an hour each day to review material.
 Studies have shown that studying in small burst yields not only better test results, but also greater memory retention of the material covered.
 In this instance, slow and steady really does win the race!

 Become the teacher.

 Don’t shy away from a little role reversal!
 Teach someone else the material you’re covering instead of just reading it over time and time again.
 By teaching someone else, you have to commit to knowing the content as opposed to passively reading it over.
 Adding practical explanations and examples to your lessons will also work in your favour, as it forces you to develop an even greater understanding of the material.

 This might be an obvious one, but since so many students still believe in cramming the night before an exam, we feel as though it still needs to be said: sleep is very important in achieving your academic success!
 The more tired you are, the less information your brain will be capable of retaining and the slower it will process information.
 Not to mention, it actually takes your body days to recover after a night of zero sleep, so this counterproductive tactic will put you ever further behind than you were before.
 Moral of the story with this one: sleep, don’t weep!